kait-al/Microbiome_SOPs/Wet_Lab_SOPs/3_16S_amplicon_PCR.md

 ### 2. If using DNA that has been stored frozen, thaw at 22 °C and briefly centrifuge.
 Similarly, thaw and briefly centrifuge the master mix.

-### 3. Remove the rubber strip caps from DNA plate inside the biosafety cabinet.
+### 3. Remove the rubber strip caps from the DNA plate inside the biosafety cabinet.

+* To remove the rubber caps, use forces sterilized with RNase AWAY and gently peel the strip off, being careful not to contact the underside of the strip.
+* Strips are labelled based on their column (1-12) and directionality (A-H) and must be replaced in the identical orientation.
-To remove the rubber caps, use forces sterilized with RNase AWAY and gently peel the strip off, being careful not to contact the underside of the strip.
-If a strip is touched by anything other than the sterile forceps or work surface, it should be discarded and a new strip should be used to replace it.
+* If a strip is touched by anything other than the sterile forceps or work surface, it should be discarded and a new strip should be used to replace it.
 There are enough extra strips for the occasional replacement, but not enough for new strips to be used for every column each time the DNA must be accessed.

-*If using the liquid handling robot*
+*If using the liquid handling robot* 🤖
 * If using a liquid handling robot, UV-sterilize a surface area for all 12 strips to be placed at once.
 The area for each strip must be labelled 1-12 for its corresponding column, and spaced enough so that curved strips will not touch).
 A large sheet of tin foil that has been labelled with a sharpie and UV sterilized in the BSC works well for this.
-* Once all strip caps are removed, seal the DNA plate with a sealing mat or foil seal to transfer between the BSC and the robot enclosure.
-Once the plate is in position inside the enclosure, remove the seal.
+* Once all strip caps are removed, seal the DNA plate with a plastic/foil seal or a hard plastic plate cover to transfer between the BSC and the robot enclosure.
+Once the plate is in position inside the enclosure, remove the seal/cover.

-*If pipetting manually*
+*If pipetting manually* 🖐
 * Take off one rubber strip cap from the DNA plate at a time to minimize the potential for cross-contamination.
 Individual strips can be placed on a single sterile kimwipe - discard and replace the wipe between strips.

 ### 4. Transfer 2 μL of DNA from the DNA plate into the corresponding well of the primer/PCR plate.